Short and sweet hike

 If you visit the viewpoint, you will see three bridges.
 The Crooked River Railroad Bridge is located farthest west.
 The Crooked River High Bridge was completed in 1926 and it served as the main north-south highway until 2000.
 In 2000, the higher-capacity Rex T. Barber Veterans Memorial Bridge replaced that bridge.
 Formerly known as the Crooked River Bridge, its name was changed in 2003 to honor local World War II fighter pilot, Rex T. Barber.
 On one of his missions Lt.
 Barber, in his Lockheed P-38 Lightning, shot down a plane carrying Admiral Isoroku Yamamoto over Bougainville Island, northeast of Australia.
 Admiral Yamamoto planned and led the attack on Pearl Harbor.
 There is a lot of history, and beauty, associated with the Crooked River bridges.

-Ready to celebrate a new month?
+Ready to celebrate a new month by looking at some impressive art?
 If so, you might want to go to Bend, Oregon for the First Friday event.
 Every month select businesses keep their doors open late in support of the arts.
 Businesses in the downtown and Old Mill areas host artists while galleries feature the latest exhibits.
 This month Willow Lane Artist’s Creative Space joined First Friday for the first time.

 As you walk around the area, you can stop in to view the art and get free drinks and snacks at the participating businesses.
 Some also have live music.
 It’s a popular event so get there early.
 We went a couple nights ago and the cool temperatures helped make the crowds a little smaller.